kubecost/docs/custom-prom.md

 ## Bring your own Prometheus

 When integrating Kubecost with an existing Prometheus, we recommend first installing Kubecost with a bundled Prometheus ([instructions](http://kubecost.com/install)) as a dry run before integrating with an external Prometheus deployment.
-You can get in touch (support@kubecost.com) or via our [Slack community](https://join.slack.com/t/kubecost/shared_invite/enQtNTA2MjQ1NDUyODE5LWFjYzIzNWE4MDkzMmUyZGU4NjkwMzMyMjIyM2E0NGNmYjExZjBiNjk1YzY5ZDI0ZTNhZDg4NjlkMGRkYzFlZTU) for assistance.

 The Kubecost Prometheus deployment is used both as a source and store of metrics.
 It’s optimized to not interfere with other observability instrumentation and by default only contains metrics that are useful to the Kubecost product.
 This results in __70-90% fewer metrics__ than a Prometheus deployment using default settings.

-For the best experience, we generally recommend teams use the bundled prometheus-server & grafana but reuse their existing kube-state-metrics and node-exporter deployments if they already exist.
+For the best experience, we generally recommend teams use the bundled prometheus-server and Grafana but reuse their existing kube-state-metrics and node-exporter deployments if they already exist.
 This setup allows for the easiest installation process, easiest ongoing maintenance, minimal duplication of metrics, and more flexible metric retention.

-> Note: the Kubecost team provides best efforts support for free/community users when integrating with an existing Prometheus deployment.
+> **Note**: The Kubecost team provides best efforts support for free/community users when integrating with an existing Prometheus deployment.

-## Dependency Requirements
+## Dependency requirements

 Kubecost requires the following minimum versions: